jesperlandmer/jesperlandmer.github.io/_posts/2016-11-17-never-stop-disqus-ing.md

 ---

 It's always nice to have a way to communicate, whether it is in real life or on the web.
-But how do you implement communication on for example a blog page?
-With comments and online discussions of course!
+But how do you implement communication on for example a blog page? <!--more-->With comments and online discussions of course!
 Being able to comment on blog posts or other pages is preferred by many, and is almost a standard when it comes to blogging.

 ### But how do I make it available?